peter-michaleczky/react-task-tracker-ts/README.md

 Execute `yarn create vite` and select react, react_ts template.

+### Debug vite project from IntelliJ/WebStorm

+You can debug vite projects simply from Chrome, vite makes the original TypeScript code available via source maps.
+Also install React Developer Tools in Chrome!

+It's worth later to investigate how debug can be done directly from IntelliJ.
+- if you run the vite project by creating an npm configuration (see package.json for the proper script!) you can debug the vite runtime only!

+Plugins for IntelliJ:
+- [Vite Integration plugin](https://github.com/rxliuli/liuli-tools/tree/master/jetbrains-plugins/vite-jetbrains-plugin) for JetBrains IDEs are only support scaffolding projects at the moment

 ### Issue: IntelliJ cannot find node.js and yarn

 When using corepack in Node v16+, follow these steps: